Camp Humphreys: 2010s

 In 2010, the U.S. Army announced that a tour normalization policy would gradually be introduced.
 Single soldiers would typically serve two-year tours, and troops who brought families would stay for three years.
 Previously most troops served one-year unaccompanied tours in Korea.
 Additional infrastructure to accommodate more families would be built.

 On 2 September 2011, U.S. and South Korean officials participated in a joint groundbreaking ceremony to mark the beginning of construction for an elementary school to accommodate 850 students and a high school to accommodate 950 students on Camp Humphreys.

 On 26 August 2013, Camp Humphreys opened a new elementary school.
 The new elementary school will hold kindergarten through fifth-grade classes for a total enrollment capacity of 875 students.

 As of 2017 the U.S. Army called Humphreys "the largest power projection platform in the Pacific".
-When the final stage of base expansion is completed about 2020, Humphreys will have tripled in size to nearly 3,500 acres, making it the largest U.S. overseas military base.
-To accommodate more families, up to twelve 12-story housing towers will be built.
+With the final stage of base expansion completed around 2020, Humphreys had tripled in size to nearly 3,500 acres, making it the largest U.S. overseas military base.
+To accommodate more families, up to twelve 12-story housing towers were built.
 The population of Humphreys is expected to exceed 45,000.
-Up to 93% of the $10.7 billion expansion cost will be paid by South Korea under a 2014 Special Measures Agreement.
+Up to 93% of the $10.7 billion expansion cost was paid by South Korea under a 2014 Special Measures Agreement.